West London Extension Specialists

 Expert

-House extension London projects done properly.
-Since 2010 we've designed and built 200+ extensions across West London: single storey rear, side returns, wrap-arounds, double storey.
-Every job starts with a free design consultation and structural feasibility check.
-Architect drawings, planning, party wall agreements, build — all managed end to end.
-Fixed price written before any work begins.
+We design and build house extensions across West London — single storey rear, side returns, wrap-arounds and double storeys.
+Trading since 2010, every job starts with a free design consultation and structural feasibility check.
+Architect drawings, planning, party wall agreements and the build itself are all managed end to end, with a fixed price written down before any work begins.

 📐